MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 For Each
 --------
-If the information to build the value is spread across several records then use the "for_each" field to loop over all the records in the table and build the value by concatenating the values with a delimiter.
-Use the "delimiter" field to specify the delimiter to use, the default is no delimiter aka the empty string.
+If the information to build the value is spread across several records, then use the "for_each" field to loop over all the records in the table and build the value by concatenating the values with a delimiter.
+Use the "delimiter" field to specify the delimiter to use.
+The default is no delimiter aka the empty string.
 Generally, simply looping over all records is not enough, so use the "test" field to only use the records matching some test.